Nityant17/Cybersec-Stuff/picoCTF/Forensics.md

 Knowledge Gained:

-1. What different file headers look like
+1. What different file headers look like and what type of file they represent
 2. What do different bytes represent in the hex code
-3.
+3. Sometimes the challenge name contains a clue

 Incorrect Methods:

-- Tried using binwalk, exiftool and other various methods just to check
+- Tried using binwalk, exiftool and other various methods just to solve the image i got and nothing worked

 References